 The whole universe is limited by the speed of light.
 But why is the speed of light constant?
-In this article we explain the reasons through simple geometry and Dimensionless Science, which decodes the nature of light from the perspective of the 4th Dimension.
+In this article, we explain the reasons through simple geometry and Dimensionless Science, which decodes the nature of light from the perspective of the 4th Dimension.

 The speed of light was originally considered to be infinite.
-However, when James Maxwell discovered the electromagnetic spectrum it started to become apparent that this was not the case.
+However, when James Maxwell discovered the electromagnetic spectrum, it started to become apparent that this was not the case.
 Light seem to traverse the vacuum at a specific rate.
-The speed of light was subsequently formulated in Einstein’s famous 1901 papers where he first postulated that mass and energy are proportional to the speed of light.
+The speed of light was subsequently formulated in Einstein’s famous 1901 papers, where he first postulated that mass and energy are proportional to the speed of light.
 This led to his famous equation e=mc², which changed the foundations of physics.
-The consequence is that causality it limited by the speed of light, which in turn led to the modern concept of relativity.
+The consequence is that causality is limited by the speed of light, which in turn led to the modern concept of relativity.

 What is a photon?

-The photon is often considered to be massless particle of light.
+The photon is often considered to be a massless particle of light.
 However, a more accurate description is a ‘wave packet’.
-These are called electromagnetic waves, as it is comprised of two elements.
+These are called electromagnetic waves, as it consists of two elements.
 This gives rise to the two types of physical phenomena, electricity, and magnetism.
 Quantum physics generally considers light as existing in a dual state, both particle and wave.
-This leads to the idea that the observer collapsed the wave into a particle, expressed in the double slit experiment.
+This leads to the idea that the observer collapses the wave into a particle, expressed in the double slit experiment.
 However, those who study light from the perspective of electromagnetism generally consider light as just a wave.
 This lends itself to two quite different views concerning the foundational construction of the universe.

 In both cases the wavelike nature of light is acknowledged.
 Yet the reasons as to why light is limited are often overlooked.
 In this article we will explain the reasons for the speed of light being constant, and in doing so reveal a slightly different picture of the universe than is current believed.